citizenlabsgr/opensourced-nonprofit/README.md

 **Slack:** #501c3

 **Project Description:** This project will outline the steps to become a recognized 501c3 nonprofit based in the state of Michigan.
-Becoming a 501c3 is an IRS designation (federal government), prior to that you must organize in the state in which you are located, our nonprofit was formed in Michigan.
+Becoming a 501c3 is an IRS designation (federal government), prior to that you must organize in the state in which you are located which may have different rules then Michigan.

 **Project Guide:**

 * Allen Clark

 **Data:** n/a

+### Skills
+Skills you may learn or already posses relevant to this project.

+* Outreach/Storytelling
+* Policy & Engagement
+* Product Management
+* Strategy
+* Talent

 ### Overview
 If you’re looking to start a Michigan nonprofit organization, you’re in the right place.
 This guide will help you file formation documents, obtain tax identification numbers, and register for fundraising.